Shakeel722/StudentGradeManagementSystem/README.md

 # StudentGradeManagementSystem
-#This is the project that handles the grade system of students as per the scores they have obtained.
+#This is the project that handles the grade system of students as per the marks they have obtained.